Shimiraa/anime-franchise-project/series/gundam.md

 ## Correct Century

 Theoretically the Correct Century falls under the one-shot century category, there is one key difference tho.
-It is theorized that the Correct Century is a continuation of the Universal Century thousands of years later.
+It is theorized / highly likely  that the Correct Century is a continuation of the Universal Century thousands of years later.
 Many people see Turn A Gundam as the gundam that most resembles Yoshiyuki Tomino's ideology and it is generally recommended not to watch this part early on, but rather watch a few other Tomino Gundam Series (or if you want to go to extreme lengths: as many as possible) before watching this part, as this is a culmination of gundam themes and ideas.

 **Main Series**
 | **Type** | **Entry** | **Episodes** | **Start Date** |